spxbhuhb/zakadabar-stack/core/doc/Roadmap.md

 * move ContentBackend from site into the stack, document content backends
 * compile and add css classes on-demand (just an idea, but it is possible to manage)
 * show error message when user hits unknown route on UI
+* themes and styles
+  * make theme.onResume style changes non-cumulative (save style variables?)
+  * make style sheet switches carry the original class name
 * sidebar
   * add keyboard navigation
   * add search function that filters sidebar topics
   * use "a" for entries when possible (part of SEO optimization)
   * remember state during session